How we calculate costs

 Changes to ASQA fees and charges

-If ASQA considers a review of fees and charges, we will engage in public consultation with all VET sector stakeholders to seek their feedback.
+As part of reviewing our fees and charges, ASQA will engage in public consultation with all VET sector stakeholders to seek their feedback.
 Stakeholders include:

 - regulated providers and course owners